Korean3247/Maker-s-Lab-Pass-Fail-Inquiry/README.md

 | `Page.html`    | HTML interface for collecting user inputs.                                      |
 | `Result.html`  | HTML template for displaying the result message.                                |

----

-## **Future Improvements**
-- Support multiple languages for international use.
-- Add email notifications for accepted applicants.
-- Enhance security by restricting access to authorized users.